sst/guide/_examples/how-to-add-twitter-authentication-to-a-serverless-api.md

 });
 ```

-This creates a Cognito Identity Pool which relys on Twitter to authenticate users.
-And assigns IAM permissions to users.
-We are allowing only the logged in users to have the permission to call the API.
+This creates a [Cognito Identity Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/identity-pools.html) which relies on Google to authenticate users.
+And we use the [`attachPermissionsForAuthUsers`](https://docs.serverless-stack.com/constructs/Auth#attachpermissionsforauthusers) method to allow our logged in users to access our API.

 ## Adding function code

-We will create two functions, one handling the public route, and one handling the private route.
+Let's create two functions, one handling the public route, and the other for the private route.

 {%change%} Add a `src/public.js`.